Table of Contents

 Persephone is known as the goddess of the Underworld, because she is the consort of Hades.
 However, she is also the personification of vegetation, which grows in spring and recedes after the harvest.
 As such, Persephone is also the goddess of spring, flowers and vegetation.

-Persephone is typically depicted with her mother, Demeter, with whom she shared the symbols of a torch, a scepter and sheath of grain.
-Persephone’s symbols include:
+Persephone is typically depicted with her mother, Demeter, with whom she shared the symbols of a torch, a scepter, and sheath of grain.
+Her symbols include:

-- Pomegranate – The pomegranate signifies the division of Persephone’s world into two halves – death and life, the Underworld and Earth, summer and winter and so on.
+• Pomegranate: The pomegranate signifies the division of Persephone’s world into two halves – death and life, the Underworld and Earth, summer and winter and so on.
 In the myth, eating the pomegranate is what forces her to return to the Underworld.
-Thus, the pomegranate plays a significant role in Persephone’s life and, by extension, to the entire earth.
+Thus, the pomegranate plays a significant role in Persephone’s life and, by extension, in the entire earth.

-- Seeds of Grain – The grain seed symbolizes Persephone’s role as the personification of vegetation and the bringer of spring.
+• Seeds of Grain: Grain symbolizes Persephone’s role as the personification of vegetation and the bringer of spring.
 She is what makes it possible for grain to grow.

-- Flowers – Flowers are a quintessential symbol of spring and the end of winter.
+• Flowers: Flowers are a quintessential symbol of spring and the end of winter.
 Persephone is often depicted with flowers.
 In fact, when Hades first saw her, she was picking flowers in a meadow.
+This highlights her innocence and child-like nature, but also associates her with nature and the environment.

 Persephone In Other Cultures